Low Dose Electron Microscopy (TEM) for Beam-Sensitive Materials

 Example: Heating Alloys In-Situ

 This final example is a counted in-situ TEM video.
-A Cu-Sn alloy (10:90) was heated to 600⁰C using a Protochips Fusion in-situ heating system.
+A Cu-Sn alloy (10:90) was heated to 600⁰C using an in-situ heating system.
 At this temperature the alloy dissociates, leaving pure Sn particles of various sizes.

 - 20 frames per second (2 minute video)